Regulatory, Pricing and Reimbursement Overview

 - Health of the Armed and Police Forces

-The healthcare system is financed through the Government as a subsidy.
+The healthcare system is financed through the Government.

 11. How does the government (or public) healthcare system function with private sector healthcare?